How To Improve Your Racing Skills

 The best way to get started and build your initial skills is to get tuition either at the club level or with a course provided by your National sailing body.

 If your initial sailing was not in a club environment, joining a club is one of the most important steps to move your skills forward and it’s through a club network that people can improve and develop their sailing.

-Many clubs and classes run coaching sessions for both adults and young sailors and these are a very effective way to kick your skills up a level as well as identify areas on which to focus afterwards.
+Many clubs and classes run coaching sessions for both adults and young sailors.
+These are a very effective way to kick your skills up a level.
+It also allows you to identify areas on which to focus afterwards.

 As a bonus, a serious approach to improving your skills will also boost the fun, enjoyment and satisfaction you get from races that you compete in.

-Following that, a methodical approach to learning will see a rapid improvement in your performance, make notes after each race about things observed and learned including boat settings, weather, rules and fellow competitors.
+Following that, a methodical approach to learning will see a rapid improvement in your performance.
+Make notes after each race about things observed and learned.
+Things such as boat settings, weather, rules and fellow competitors.

 One way to avoid flattening your learning curve is to develop a mindset that makes analysing and learning from your performance in each race an automatic routine.

 The old adage that ‘a good sailor is one who looks at the race they’ve just sailed and asks: “how could I have done that better?”

 Sailing different boats in different places and with people whose experience is in excess of your own means, you’ll learn at a greater pace than by sailing your own boat at the same club and with the same crew.